soundpress/RulesOfNYC/docs/c26/index.rst

       A. containing discharges of petroleum, except coordinated brownfield sites;

-      B. listed or proposed for listing in the state registry of inactive hazardous waste disposal sites pursuant to section 27-1305 of the New York state environmental conservation law and classified as either (i) causing or presenting an imminent danger of causing irreversible or irreparable damage to the public health or environment – immediate action required, (ii) significant threat to the public health or environment – action required, (iii) does not present a significant threat to the public health or environment – action may be deferred, or (iv) site properly closed – requires continued management;
+      B. listed or proposed for listing in the state registry of inactive hazardous waste disposal sites pursuant to § 27-1305 of the New York state environmental conservation law and classified as either (i) causing or presenting an imminent danger of causing irreversible or irreparable damage to the public health or environment – immediate action required, (ii) significant threat to the public health or environment – action required, (iii) does not present a significant threat to the public health or environment – action may be deferred, or (iv) site properly closed – requires continued management;

-      C. a site which the office determines is a suspected inactive hazardous waste site pursuant to section 27-1303 of the New York state environmental conservation law;
+      C. a site which the office determines is a suspected inactive hazardous waste site pursuant to § 27-1303 of the New York state environmental conservation law;

       D. listed or proposed to be listed on the national priorities list pursuant to 42 U.S.C. § 9605;